Assistant Professor, Epidemiology

 - Working Conditions, Stress and Health Among Low Wage Workers in Seattle

-Dr. Hajat’s current research interests are to understand the social and environmental stressors that disproportionately impact disadvantaged populations and how these stressors impact cardiovascular disease (CVD), a research area that may have implications for understanding the underlying causes of health disparities.
+Dr. Hajat’s current research interests look at understanding the social and environmental stressors that disproportionately impact disadvantaged populations and how these stressors impact a variety of health outcomes, a research area that may have implications for understanding the underlying causes of health disparities.
 She was awarded a NIH K99/R00 Career Development Award to study the intersection of psychosocial stressors and air pollution on CVD.
-She also conducts research on the psychosocial stressors that impact the stress hormone cortisol.
-This line of research aims to gain a better understanding of how stress causes disease.
-In addition she is interested in applying novel epidemiologic methods to her research.
+She also conducts research on the impacts of financial instability and precarious work on health outcomes.
+These upstream factors are critical to better understanding population health.
+In addition, Dr. Hajat is interested in biomarkers that are impacted by social and environmental stressors; this line of research aims to gain a better understanding of the mechanisms by which social stressors cause disease.
+Lastly, she is interested in applying novel epidemiologic methods to her research.

 In The News